tglanz/bsc/deep-compression/main.md

 ## Introduction

-In this chapter we will shallowly review the deep compression landscape.
-Our focus in this work it the Lottery Ticket Hypothesis and the lottery tickets themselves - The hypothesis uses pruning which is a technique in the deep compression field.
+In this chapter, we will shallowly review the deep compression landscape.
+Our focus in this work is the Lottery Ticket Hypothesis and the lottery tickets themselves - The hypothesis uses pruning, which is a technique in the deep compression field.
 Therefore, we don't need to delve too much to other deep compression techniques, only review them to give a full picture.

 ![Deep Compression Landscape - Our focus is the Lottery Ticket Hypothesis](./deep-compression-venn.png){ width=50% }